lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 * Is there evidence for off-target enrichment of genomic regions?
 * How has the Cas9 based target-enrichment worked for **`HTT`**, our gene of interest?

-Editing of the workflow's configuration file, **`config.yaml`**, will allow the workflow to be run with different DNA sequence collections, reference genomes, and with different BED files that define the regions of interest.
+Editing the workflow's configuration file, **`config.yaml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different BED files that define the regions of interest.

 ## Methods utilised include: